kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 The relationship between the tire contact patch shape versus inflation pressure, inclination angle and vertical load is complex.
-In the case of the Bridgestone Potenza RE-71R 255/40R17 98W, the contact patch becomes distorted at high inclination angles as the width of the tire is no longer in contact with the ground.
+In the case of the Bridgestone Potenza RE-71R 255/40R17 98W, the contact patch becomes distorted at high inclination angles as the full width of the tire is no longer in contact with the ground.
 Inflation pressure tends to decrease the gross contact area and is more pronounced at high vertical loads.
 A load sensitivity effect is observed in the contact patch shape.

 Tires are sophisticated engineered products designed to handle the extreme conditions demanded by modern road vehicles.
 The tire contact patch is the